munificent/craftinginterpreters/book/introduction.md

 <aside name="head">

-To my friends and family, sorry I seemed so distracted!
+To my friends and family, sorry I've been so absent-minded!

 </aside>